wevbarker/PSALTer-devel/README.md

 ## Acknowledgements

-This work was performed using resources provided by the Cambridge Service for Data Driven Discovery (CSD3) operated by the University of Cambridge Research Computing Service ([www.csd3.cam.ac.uk](www.csd3.cam.ac.uk)), provided by Dell EMC and Intel using Tier-2 funding from the Engineering and Physical Sciences Research Council (capital grant EP/T022159/1), and DiRAC funding from the Science and Technology Facilities Council ([www.dirac.ac.uk](www.dirac.ac.uk)).
+This work used the DiRAC Data Intensive service (CSD3 [www.csd3.cam.ac.uk](www.csd3.cam.ac.uk)) at the University of Cambridge, managed by the University of Cambridge University Information Services on behalf of the STFC DiRAC HPC Facility ([www.dirac.ac.uk](www.dirac.ac.uk)).
+The DiRAC component of CSD3 at Cambridge was funded by BEIS, UKRI and STFC capital funding and STFC operations grants.
+DiRAC is part of the UKRI Digital Research Infrastructure.

 This work was also performed using the Newton server, access to which was provisioned by Will Handley.